 Identification of the organism and its antimicrobial susceptibility is vital to guide treatment.

-If endocarditis is suspected, 3 blood samples for culture (20-mL each) should be obtained within 24 hours (if presentation suggests acute bacterial endocarditis, 2 cultures within the first 1 to 2 hours).
+If endocarditis is suspected, 3 blood samples for culture (20-mL each) should be obtained, ideally > 6 hours apart (if presentation suggests acute bacterial endocarditis, 2 cultures within the first 1 to 2 hours).
 Each set of cultures should be obtained from a separate, fresh venipuncture site (ie, not from preexisting vascular catheters).
-Blood cultures do not need to be done during chills or fever because most patients have continuous bacteremia.
+Blood cultures do not need to be restricted to times during chills or fever because most patients have continuous bacteremia.
 When endocarditis is present and no prior antibiotic therapy was given, all 3 blood cultures usually are positive because the bacteremia is continuous; at least one culture is positive in 99%.
 Premature use of empiric antibiotic therapy should be avoided in patients with acquired or congenital valvular or shunt lesions to avoid culture-negative endocarditis.
 If prior antimicrobial therapy was given, blood cultures should still be obtained, but results may be negative.

 Blood cultures may require 3 to 4 weeks of incubation for certain organisms; however, some proprietary, automated culture monitoring systems can identify positive cultures within a week.
 Other organisms (eg, Aspergillus) may not produce positive cultures.
 Some organisms (eg, Coxiella burnetii, Bartonella species, Chlamydia psittaci, Brucella species) require serodiagnosis; others (eg, Legionella pneumophila) require special culture media or polymerase chain reaction (eg, Tropheryma whippelii).
 Negative blood culture results may indicate suppression due to prior antimicrobial therapy, infection with organisms that do not grow in standard culture media, or another diagnosis (eg, noninfective endocarditis, atrial myxoma with embolic phenomena, vasculitis).

-Echocardiography Echocardiography This photo shows a patient having echocardiography.
+Transthoracic echocardiography Echocardiography This photo shows a patient having echocardiography.
 This image shows all 4 cardiac chambers and the tricupsid and mitral valves.
-Echocardiography uses ultrasound waves to produce an image of... read more , typically transthoracic (TTE) rather than transesophageal (TEE), should be done initially.
-TEE is more sensitive (ie, capable of revealing vegetations too small to be seen on TTE).
+Echocardiography uses ultrasound waves to produce an image of... read more (TTE) should be done initially.
+It has sensitivity of 50 to 90% and specificity > 90%.
+Transesophageal echocardiography (TEE) can reveal vegetations too small to be seen on TTE.
+It has sensitivity of 90 to 100%.

 Transesophageal echocardiography should be done when